 The terms “dressing” and “stuffing” are often used interchangeably, but technically there is a difference.

-How to Make Mom’s Thanksgiving Dressing
+How to Make Old-Fashioned Thanksgiving Dressing

-Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

-Pro-tip: Don’t skimp on how long you leave it in the oven – the crusty bits are the best part!
+Pro-tip: Don’t skimp on how long you leave it in the oven -the crusty bits are the best part!

 Recipe Tips and Notes

 - The dressing should be wet but not standing liquid.
-Add the broth a little at a time to avoid soupy dressing.
+Add the broth a little at a time to avoid a soupy dressing.

 - No eggs are needed.
-Eggs are used as a binder in many dressing recipes but due to the amount of broth used in this recipe, there is no need to add them.
+Eggs are used as a binder in many dressing recipes, but due to the amount of broth used in this recipe, there is no need to add them.

 Frequently Asked Questions

 Let’s Connect!
-If you make our Mom’s Thanksgiving Dressing or any other recipe on Casual Epicure, please don’t forget to rate the recipe and leave a comment below.
+If you make this recipe or any other recipe on Casual Epicure, please don’t forget to rate the recipe and leave a comment below.
 It helps others who are considering making our recipes and we love hearing about your cooking experiences.
 And if you snapped some shots, share them on Instagram, and be sure to tag @casual.epicure so we can feature them in our stories.

-Mom’s Thanksgiving Dressing
+Old Fashioned Thanksgiving Dressing

 Equipment

-- 1 Large Skillet
+- 1 Large Skillet (10 inches)

 - 1 Large Bowl